 If you’ve been looking for the perfect double umbrella stroller, have no fear: We’ve trawled the best sites, combing through the double umbrella strollers and the wannabes, and found you the top 11.

-You’re looking for so many things: car seat compatibility, a lightweight stroller, safety, a good price, and something you can use for a while.
+You’re looking for so many things: a lightweight stroller, safety, a good price, perhaps car seat compatibility, and something you can use for a while.
 More than that, though, you wish you had the options available to those searching for a single umbrella stroller.

 In this article, we’ll examine the seven best double umbrella strollers.
 To determine which strollers made the list, we compared car seat compatibility, how the stroller folds, its weight, weight limit, warranty, and more.